-Details of F Risk Inl herent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG A4 and its contractors/ commissioned services/ partners.
-2. Continued change in council service delivery model with an increase in the number of partnership arrangements is likely to require new arrangements for the delivery of safeguarding and equalities EH-N All 3 4 12 (A) 1.
-Safeguarding children policy and procedures in place and reviewed annually through safeguarding group.
-2. Safeguarding adult policy and procedures in place and reviewed annually.
-3. Safeguarding duties included in new contracts to ensure duties are embedded with new contractors.
+Details of F Risk Inl nerent Risk Re sidual Risk Ac tions Risk No. Risk Description Caused by Effect Owner Corporate Priorities Likelihood Impact Score and RAG Key Controls Likelihood Impact Score and RAG Actions Owner Target Date Revised Target Date Action Status RAG A4 Safeguarding children, vulnerable adults and equalities duties duties and responsibilities not embedded throughout the council and its contractors/ commissioned services/ partners.
+2. Continued change in council service delivery model with an increase in the number of partnership arrangements is likely to require new arrangements for the delivery of safeguarding and equalities 3.
+Risk of judicial review on accessibility of services 4.
+Risk of damage to reputation if an employee discrimination claim is made based on equalities legislation 5.
+NCC's reliance on systems at Norfolk and impact on Norwich City Council if these are inadequate EH-N All 3 4 12 (A) Safeguarding children policy and procedures in place and reviewed annually through safeguarding group.
+Safeguarding adult policy and procedures in place and reviewed annually.
+Safeguarding duties included in new contracts to ensure duties are embedded with new contractors.
 Where appropriate, joint training/awareness sessions are held.
-4. Equalities duties overseen by BMG 5.
-A contract and business relationship management toolkit has been deployed.
-This aims to create consistency of management of both financial and performance objectives and monitoring and management of all economic, social and environmental issues associated with the service and particularly in relation to safeguarding 6.
-Equality training undertaken for all staff and managers 7.
-Managing mental health training for managers 8.
-Safeguarding training provided to all staff.
-9. Safeguarding guidance provided to all councillors 10.
-External reviews of the council's approach 11.
-Annual self-assessements against Sec.11 of Children Act 2014, then challenge session with chair of Norfolk Safeguarding Children Board (NSCB).
+Equalities duties overseen by BMG A contract and business relationship management toolkit has been deployed.
+This aims to create consistency of management of both financial and performance objectives and monitoring and management of all economic, social and environmental issues associated with the service and particularly in relation to safeguarding Equality training undertaken for all staff and managers Managing Mental health awareness training provided for employees managers Safeguarding guidance provided to all staff.
+Safeguarding guidance provided to all councillors External review of the council's approach through the Annual self-assessement against Sec.11 of Children Act 2014, then challenge session with chair of Norfolk Safeguarding Children Board (NSCB).
 Confirmed that NCC is is playing its part in the NSCB and is alert to its duties and responsibilities.
-12. NCC plays full part in Norfolk Public Protection Forum 13.
-NCC chief executive chairs Community Safety Partnership linking to domestic abuse across the county 14.
-Constantly monitoring outcomes from serious case reviews (children adult and domestic abuse) and ensure any recommendations are actioned.
-2 4 8 (A) 1.
-Work is progressing with contract managers to ensure monitoring and annual reporting of cross cutting themes including safeguarding and equalities is undertaken consistently with contractors.
-2. Training for all staff being reviewed to ensure it is relevant to job roles and reflects emerging safeguarding issues and priorities.
-3. Action plan developed to ensure continual improvement against Sec 11 of the Children Act 2014 - progress will be reported to a future cabinet Head of local neighbourhood services Head of local neighbourhood Complete for 'Platinum' contractors; currently reviewing 'Gold' contractors G
+NCC plays full part in Norfolk Public Protection Forum NCC chief executive chairs Community Safety Partnership linking to domestic abuse across the county Constantly monitoring outcomes from serious case reviews (children adult and domestic abuse) and ensure any recommendations are actioned.
+2 4 8 (A) contract managers to ensure monitoring and annual reporting of cross cutting themes including safeguarding and equalities is undertaken consistently with contractors.
+2. Refresher workshop style training developed and provided for all relevant staff; 3.
+New e- learning module developed for all staff to being- reviewed to ensure learning is learnign and- development is- relevant to job roles and reflects emerging safeguarding issues and Head of local neighbourhood services Head of local neighbourhood services From Oct-15 Complete for 'Platinum' contractors; eurrently-reviewing- 'Gold' contractors to be completed by March 2017.
+Workshops completed March 2016 and will be provided on a rolling basis.
+Sept.
+2016 G G